roman-milk/roman-milk.github.io/traveling-rapist.md

+===

- ****** Traveling Rapist - Lilly ****** bydickpounder73© Then I found the master bedroom, and stood in the doorway listening and I heard the rhythmic breathing of one person, the light from the streetlight gave just enough light to make out her shape under the covers.
+Then I found the master bedroom, and stood in the doorway listening and I heard the rhythmic breathing of one person, the light from the streetlight gave just enough light to make out her shape under the covers.

  I surveyed the room.
 I noticed a sliding door on one end of the room, big four poster bed (nice for binding her), private master bath.
 I closed the door quietly, and walked over to the sliding glass door and unlocked it, so if need be I can make a quick exit.